syedfa/apptentive-documentation/using_apptentive/ios/features.md

 If the push notification was sent by Apptentive, we will then present Message Center from the `viewController` parameter.

 If you are interested in using a Push Notification service other than Urban Airship, please contact us!

+### Debug Logging

+Apptentive logs a variety of information to the Xcode console when it is running.
+These logs can help you determine, for example, when an event is engaged and if an interaction will be shown for the event.

+Logging can be customized using the `debuggingOptions` property of ATConnect.
+To use the property, include the additional `ATConnect_Debugging.h` header file in your project.

+    #import "ATConnect_Debugging.h"
+    ...
+    / Log all HTTP requests made by Apptentive [ATConnect sharedConnection].debuggingOptions = ATConnectDebuggingOptionsLogAllHTTPRequests;

+The various `ATConnectDebuggingOptions` members are used to specify the types of information Apptentive should log.
+One common use case of `debuggingOptions` is to log and examine all Apptentive HTTP requests.